wjakubowicz/django_crm/README.md

 - **Data Import and Export**: Easily import and export customer data from and to popular formats for seamless integration with other systems.
 - **PDF Printing**: Generate and print PDF documents directly.
 - **Event Logging**: Logs user activities including record creation, updates, deletions, data imports and exports, and user authentication with timestamps, action types, and before-and-after states.
-- **Address suggestions**: Enhances user input with address suggestions using Nominatim.
+- **Address Suggestions**: Enhances user input with address suggestions using Nominatim.
+- **Progressive Web App Functionality**: Enhance the user experience by enabling PWA functionality, allowing the CRM system to be installed and accessed like a native app on supported devices.

 ## Technologies
 - **Backend**: Django